alexford/twilito/README.md

 ## Why

-Twilio's [full Ruby library](https://github.com/twilio/twilio-ruby) full Ruby library does a *lot*, and has a large memory footprint to go with it—too large for just sending a message.
+Twilio's [full Ruby library](https://github.com/twilio/twilio-ruby) does a *lot*, and has a large memory footprint to go with it—too large for just sending a message.
 It's also more difficult to mock and verify in tests than I'd like.

 Using [Twilio's REST API](https://www.twilio.com/docs/usage/api) directly is fine, but can be cumbersome.